Leaflet/Leaflet/index-v2.md

 layout: v2
 ---

-<p class="notice">November 18, 2013 &mdash; <a href="2013/11/18/leaflet-0-7-released-plans-for-future.html">Leaflet 0.7 Release, MapBox &amp; Plans for Future</a> (Blog Post)</p>

-Leaflet is a modern open-source JavaScript library for mobile-friendly interactive maps.
+Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 It is developed by [Vladimir Agafonkin][] with a&nbsp;team of dedicated [contributors][].
 Weighing just about <abbr title="33 KB gzipped &mdash; that's 123 KB minified and 218 KB in the source form, with 10 KB of CSS (2 KB gzipped) and 11 KB of images.">33 KB of JS</abbr>, it has all the [features][] most developers ever need for online maps.

 Leaflet is designed with _simplicity_, _performance_ and _usability_ in mind.
-It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of HTML5 and CSS3 on modern browsers while still being accessible on older ones.
-It can be extended with a huge amount of [plugins][], has a beautiful, easy to use and [well-documented API][] and a simple, readable [source code][] that is a&nbsp;joy to [contribute][] to.
+It works efficiently across all major desktop and mobile platforms, can be extended with lots of [plugins][], has a beautiful, easy to use and [well-documented API][] and a simple, readable [source code][] that is a&nbsp;joy to [contribute][] to.

+## Basic Example

 <div id="map" class="map" style="height: 300px"></div>